StanleyTC/Mini-projects/README.md

 # Collection of Mini-Projects in Python and JavaScript

-This repository contains a variety of mini-projects implemented in Python and JavaScript, ranging from basic concepts to more complex implementations.
+This repository contains a variety of mini-projects implemented in Python, ranging from basic concepts to more complex implementations.

 ## Repository Structure